Et cetera: Spelling and usage

-The one-word spelling etcetera appears in some dictionaries.
+The one-word spelling etcetera appears in at least one dictionary.
 The abbreviated form &c. or &c is still occasionally used—the ampersand ⟨&⟩, derives from a ligature of et.

 The phrase et cetera is often used to denote the logical continuation of some sort of series of descriptions.
 For example, in the following expression:

 We will need a lot of bread: wheat, granary, wholemeal, etc. on our menu.

 In this case of a use at the end of a list without conjunction, a comma is typically written in front of the phrase (but see Serial comma).
 If etc. is used at the end of a sentence, the dot is not doubled.
 If it occurs at the end of exclamations, questions or a clause, the dot is not suppressed but followed by whatever punctuation marks are required to end or continue the sentence.